-- Terms that are defined in Prudential Standard 3PS 001 Definitions (3PS 001), Prudential Standard APS 001 Definitions (APS 001), Prudential Standard GPS 001 Definitions (GPS 001), Prudential Standard LPS 001 Definitions (LPS 001) or Prudential Standard HPS 001 Definitions (HPS 001) appear in bold the first time they are used in this Prudential Standard. - 7.
-Where this Prudential Standard provides for APRA to exercise a power or discretion, this power or discretion is to be exercised in writing. - 8.
-For the purposes of this Prudential Standard:

-'group' means a Level 2 group or a Level 3 group, as relevant;

-'Head of a group' means a Level 2 Head or Level 3 Head, as relevant;
+- 4.6.
+Terms that are defined in Prudential Standard 3PS 001 Definitions (3PS 001), Prudential Standard APS 001 Definitions (APS 001), Prudential Standard GPS 001 Definitions (GPS 001) or Prudential Standard LPS 001 Definitions (LPS 001) appear in bold the first time they are used in this Prudential Standard. - 7.
+For the purposes of this Prudential Standard, a reference to a 'group' is a reference to a Level 2 group and a Level 3 group. - 8.
+A 'Level 2 group' is: - (a) the consolidation of entities defined as Level 2 in APS 001; or - (b) a Level 2 insurance group as defined in GPS 001. - 9.
+A 'Level 3 group' comprises all institutions that are part of a consolidated entity, adjusted to include or exclude institutions as determined by APRA by notice in writing to the Level 3 Head, of which the Level 3 Head is: - (a) the ultimate holding company; - (b) the ultimate Australian parent; or - (c) a reporting entity as defined in Statement of Accounting Concepts SAC1Definition of the Reporting Entity that is required to prepare consolidated financial reports in accordance with Part 2M.3 of the Corporations Act 2001 (Corporations Act) and the relevant Australian Accounting Standards.

-'Level 2 group' means the entities that comprise:

-- (a) Level 2 as defined in APS 001; or - (b) a Level 2 insurance group as defined in GPS 001;

-'Level 2 Head' means:
+10. A 'Level 2 Head' is:

-- (a) where an ADI that is a member of a Level 2 group is not a subsidiary of an authorised banking NOHC or another ADI, that ADI; - (b) where an ADI that is a member of a Level 2 group is a subsidiary of an authorised banking NOHC, that authorised banking NOHC; or - (c) the parent entity of a Level 2 insurance group as defined in GPS 001; - 9.
-For the purposes of this Prudential Standard, a reference to an 'auditor' is taken to be a reference to a person holding any of the following positions, unless otherwise specified: - (a) 'Appointed auditor' as defined in APS 001, in relation to an ADI (including a foreign ADI) or authorised banking NOHC; - (b) 'Appointed Auditor' as defined in GPS 001, in relation to a general insurer (including a Category C insurer);
+- (a) where an ADI that is a member of a Level 2 group is not a subsidiary of an authorised banking NOHC or another ADI, that ADI; - (b) where an ADI that is a member of a Level 2 group is a subsidiary of an authorised banking NOHC, that authorised banking NOHC; or

+(a)(c) the parent entity of a Level 2 insurance group as defined in GPS 001.

+11. A 'Level 3 Head' is: